RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 #### Averages

-The machine learning solution and the analytic optimal solution match closely.
+The machine learning solution based off lookup tables and the analytic optimal solution match closely.
 The variability rises linearly as a function of the average.
 The results are run for 10 different seeds to produce points with error bars.
+In contrast, the neural net solutions do not perform very well, as more training does not result in more accuracy.

 ![d05_comparison_analytic_model_net](Images/d05_comparison_analytic_model_net.png)